 Delyse Sylvester, Principal of Social Currents, has spent years listening to mothers in suburban and rural communities across Canada on climate issues.
-In this feature interview, she talks about how a research project connected Canadians who do not directly engage with environmental messages.
+In this feature interview first published February 4, 2022, she talks about how a research project connected Canadians who do not directly engage with environmental messages.
 And why a sense of isolation is a motivation for climate communicators and other social change movements to examine more closely in an era of polarization.

 The Energy Mix: Who’ve you been talking to and why?